 - doesn’t give you access to most of Canva’s royalty free image and videos

-- prevents you from using its most sophisticated features (including the ‘magic resize’ option, the image background remover tool and the video background remover tool)
+- prevents you from using its most sophisticated features, including the ‘Magic Switch’ option (formerly ‘Magic Resize’), the image background remover tool and the video background remover tool

 - restricts the output formats available to you when exporting your design